RUrlus/PointPredictionUncertainty/docs/source/problem_statement.md

 When we have a learning algorithm, in real life cases, we are going to train the model on a training set, while the extant of the training set capturing the feature of the distribution has variance, and the training environments, including software parameter initialization, which leads to the variance of the point predictions by models.
 This is the uncertainty of the classifier generating process itself.

-Given a learning algorithm and given a set of training sets and training environments, it can generate a hypothiesis class $\mathcal{H}$, where
+Given a learning algorithm and given a set of training sets and training environments, it can generate a hypothesis class $\mathcal{H}$, where

 $$
 \sigma_{\mathrm{classifier}} = var(h(x) \mid h \in \mathcal{H})